tokenring-ai/slack/README.md

 ### Escalation Provider Integration

-When using the plugin, the escalation provider is automatically registered if both plugins are installed:
+When using the plugin, the escalation provider is automatically registered if both plugins are installed and escalation configuration is present:

 ```typescript
 const app = new TokenRingApp({